danielsafari143/space-x/README.md

 ## ⭐️ Show your support <a name="support"></a>

+> Write a message to encourage readers to support your project

-If you like this project, support and encourage me and give this project a ⭐️
+If you like this project, please give it a ⭐️

 <p align="right">(<a href="#readme-top">back to top</a>)</p>